MuhtasimTanmoy/notebook/Language/Rust/C++.md

             while( !x.compare_and_swap(x0, x0 + 1); )
            ```
         - Will continue while other change and add with the latest value only.
 Supports all sort of operations
     - Atomics and locks generally provide thread safe way to do things
     - Benchmark different operations in lock vs mutex, `atomic operaions vs normal vs spinlock`
     - Memory barriers

+- More generally, this seems to be a common pattern in Rust ecosystem:
+    - A crate uses Mutex or other synchronization mechanism from std
+    - Someone asks for #[no_std] support
+    - Mutex is swapped for some variation of spinlock.
+    - A Spinlock is the simplest possible implementation of a mutex, its general form looks like this: